The Liver Luo-Connecting Channel has many uses, not least in how it explains why Ligou, Liver 5, is so useful for genital problems.

 For more information about this type of acupuncture channel, click on luo-connecting channels.

-The Liver luo-connecting pathway starts at Ligou, Liver 5, the Liver's Luo point.
+The Liver luo-connecting pathway starts at Ligou, Liver 5, the Liver’s Luo point.
+It’s in green in the picture below.

 It connects to the Gallbladder channel.

-It also, separately, has a channel that reaches up to the genitals.
+It also, separately, has a channel that reaches up to the genitals:

 All Luo-connecting channels have great influence in keeping health and mental equilibrium.
 The following symptoms for the Liver luo-connecting channel were described by the ancient Chinese, although I’ve added to them where I’ve noticed it:

 Knowing how to treat the Luo-connecting vessels gives acupuncturists great flexibility and understanding of how pain and discomfort accumulate in the body, and how this trapped Qi can be helped.
+The luo points are also where the divergent meridians commence, but using them does require some advanced acupuncture knowledge.
+It also requires knowledge of TCM Theory.

 They also have mental potential, helping to calm patients.